Key Points:

 If you’re wondering where mixed breeds such as Labradoodles (Labrador Retriever + Poodle), Goldendoodles (Golden Retriever + Poodle), and others fall in terms of the best hypoallergenic dog breeds, the answer is a little less black-and-white.

-Although doodles are often touted as hypoallergenic, it’s actually pretty difficult to predict what kind of coats these dogs will have and how their fur will affect allergy sufferers.
+Although doodles are often touted as hypoallergenic, it’s actually pretty difficult to predict what kind of coats these dogs will have and how they will affect allergy sufferers.

 Choosing the right hypoallergenic dog for you

-As you can see, there are plenty of adorable hypoallergenic dog breeds to choose from.
-Whether you’re looking for a big, fluffy dog or a hairless lap dog, there are plenty of breeds out there to consider.
+If you made it this far, you can see there are plenty of adorable hypoallergenic dog breeds to choose from.
+Whether you’re looking for a big, fluffy dog that defies the laws of shedding or a mini, hairless dog that will live on your lap, allergies don’t need to stand in your way.

 When it comes to your allergy severity and dander tolerance, you know yourself best.
-Keep yourself honest and think hard about whether or not you should get a dog before bringing one home!
+Not all hypoallergenic breeds are created equal, and individual dogs may vary in the amount of allergens they produce.
+Think long and hard about whether or not you should get a dog before bringing one home — it’s not a decision to make lightly, especially when your health is a factor.

-If you do find the breed that’s right for you, be sure to protect them with a pet insurance plan.
-Pumpkin Dog Insurance plans cover 90% of vet bills for accidents and illnesses – so you can focus less on cost, and more on care.
+If you do find the breed that’s right for you, be sure to protect your new companion with a pet insurance plan.
+Pumpkin Dog Insurance plans cover 90% of eligible vet bills for accidents and illnesses, so you can focus on caring for your pup instead of pulling your hair out over unexpected costs.